pbiggar/phc/doc/manual/representingphp.rst

 <title>Comments</title>

 <para>
-	A number of nodes in the AST are dedicated &ldquo;commented nodes&rdquo;.
+	A number of nodes in the AST are dedicated "commented nodes".
 	Their corresponding C++ classes inherit from ``Commented_node``, which introduces a ``String_list*`` attribute called
 	``comments``.
 The commented nodes are class members